Stocks vs Bonds

 In intermarket analysis, stocks and bonds reflect different layers of macro information.
 Bonds tend to compress views on inflation, policy, and discount rates more directly.
 Stocks reflect those forces too, but they also incorporate earnings expectations, risk appetite, and the market’s willingness to pay for future growth.

-That difference helps explain why the same macro impulse can produce different market behavior depending on whether rates, growth, inflation, or risk premia are doing most of the work.
-The contrast is structural before it is performative.
+That difference helps explain why the same macro impulse can produce different market behavior depending on whether rates, growth, inflation, or shifts in the equity risk premium are doing most of the work.

 FAQ